The 12 Most Underrated U.S. National Parks You Need to Visit

 The park has two sections: the northern and southern units.
 According to Secor, the southern unit gets a lot more foot traffic, but both are worth a visit to view the gorgeous Badlands buttes.

 "Another special thing about the Theodore Roosevelt National Park is the wildlife," adds Secor.
 "You can find bison, wild mustangs, big horn sheep, and prairie dogs within the park.
 We were lucky enough to see all of these incredible animals, with the highlight being the wild horses."

-"It boasts bubbling mud pots, hot springs, and vibrant blue lakes but, unlike Yellowstone, you won't have to fight the crowds to see them in all their glory," adds Megan Jones, founder of Traveller's Elixir.
+"It boasts bubbling mud pots, hot springs, and vibrant blue lakes, but unlike Yellowstone, you won't have to fight the crowds to see them in all their glory," adds Megan Jones, founder of the travel blog Traveller's Elixir.

 The trails are pretty manageable, no matter how much hiking experience you have, according to Flaming.

 According to Bryn Culbert, budget travel expert at Wanderu, a Wanderu study revealed that this park is tagged with the most Instagram posts relative to its number of visitors.
-And it's easy to see why it's so Instagrammable: the picturesque mountain vistas, turquoise alpine lakes, snowy mountains, and breathtaking waterfalls are just a few highlights.
+It's easy to see why it's so "Instagrammable"—the picturesque mountain vistas, turquoise alpine lakes, snowy mountains, and breathtaking waterfalls are just a few highlights.